-This recipe for Steakhouse Orange Rolls From Your Bread Machine is a distinctly orange-flavored sweet yeast roll reminiscent of those served at my sister’s favorite steakhouse in Cullman, Alabama.
+This is a copycat recipe for All Steak Orange Rolls you can make in your bread machine.
+These yeast rolls are distinctly sweet, orangey, and reminiscent of those served at my sister’s favorite steakhouse in Cullman, Alabama.

 This post is dedicated to my Alabama sister and all lovers of anything flavored with oranges.